GetStream/stream-chat-android/documentation/docs/ui/mention_list_view.md

 |![light](../assets/mentions_list_view_light.png)|![dark](../assets/mentions_list_view_dark.png)|

 ## Binding With View Model
-You can choose to use this view with a ViewModel that already configures the default behaviour for it.
+You can use this view with a ViewModel that already configures the default behaviour for it.
 The Android SDK comes with `MentionListViewModel`,  which can be easily bound to it using `bindView`:

 ```kotlin